- City Recorder

 How to Apply for a Special Event Permit

 Residents must complete and submit a Special Event Request form to the City Recorder ten days before any advertising of their event commences.
 The City Recorder will notify the applicant of approval or disapproval within seven calendar days.
 The City Recorder coordinates any special services requested for the event, such as law enforcement.
-Download a Special Events Request form (PDF).
+Download a Special Event Permit Form.